datanav/docs/pre-planning.rst

 Finally connect all identified data types to their respective globals to complete the data flow architecture.

-Booth business system data types and data platform data types may connect to one or more globals.
+Both business system data types and data platform data types may connect to one or more globals.
 Incoming data may be split into different globals, and outgoing data may need to combine several globals.